Testy911cody/house-games/docs/development/SUPABASE_SETUP.md

 # 🗄️ Supabase Setup Guide

-This guide will help you set up Supabase for persistent group storage across devices.
+This guide will help you set up Supabase for persistent team storage across devices.

 ---